Kalinka (1860 song)

-"Kalinka" (Калинка) is a Russian folk song written in 1860 by the composer and folklorist Ivan Larionov and first performed in Saratov as part of a theatrical entertainment that he had composed.
-Soon it was added to the repertory of a folk choral group.
+"Kalinka" (Калинка) is a Russian folk-style song written in 1860 by the composer and folklorist Ivan Larionov and first performed in Saratov as part of a theatrical entertainment that he had composed.
+Soon it was added to the repertoire of the folk choral group.
+Since the end of World War II, the song has been popularized by the Alexandrov Ensemble, the official army choir group of the Russian Armed Forces.